Buyers Terms & Conditions

 - SHIPPING: Shipping and transportation costs are the responsibility of the buyer.
+Unless otherwise noted, all items shipped in-house, and will be billed on your invoice.
 Modern firearms are legally required to be shipped to a BATF licensed FFL business within their state of residence for transfer.
 For states that allow shipment of C&R firearms to the C&R license holder, CTFA reserves the right to ship those C&R firearms to the address listed on C&R license.
 Modern handguns only ship via UPS 2-Day Air or U.S.P.S.
 Priority Mail.
 Modern long guns are shipped via UPS ground.
 IT IS THE BUYERS RESPONSIBILITY TO CONTACT THEIR RECEIVING FFL AND ARRANGE TRANSFER AND FFL REMITTANCE.
-The receiving dealer must submit a new shipping copy of their FFL for each auction invoice.
+The receiving dealer must submit a current copy of their FFL for each auction invoice.
 FFL’s are not kept on file.
-FFL’s should be submitted to email@example.com or through our website here: https://ctfirearmsauction.com/submit-your-ffl/
+FFL’s should be submitted to firstname.lastname@example.org or through our website here: https://ctfirearmsauction.com/submit-your-ffl/

 - ADDRESS: CTFA is not responsible for incorrect shipping addresses.
 Buyers must verify the shipping address listed on their invoice prior to shipment.
 Standard items packed internally by CTFA will ship approximately one to fourteen business days after payment AND applicable paperwork (FFL) is received.